 Corning’s family of high-performance glass compositions are precisely engineered to be durable, rigid, and able to withstand tough environments.
 By being dimensionally stable, the glasses can preserve their shape and size even at high temperatures.

-Over the past few years, we have worked closely with our customers to understand and fine-tune a new glass composition for these oxide TFT applications.
+Over the past few years, Corning has worked closely with customers to understand and fine-tune a new glass composition for these oxide TFT applications.
 Thermal and dimensional stability are still key, but panel makers also need to improve yields, enable large-size displays consumers want, and in some cases – achieve 8K resolution.

 Today, we’ve leveraged our fusion platform and existing glass portfolio to create a new high-performance glass with the optimum blend of attributes: low total pitch variation (TPV), low total thickness variation (TTV), and low sag.

 These attributes come together in a glass with the optimized attributes necessary to thrive during oxide TFT fabrication.
 As such, enabling high-performance tablets, notebooks, and immersive 8K TVs with bright picture quality and fast response times – all while helping improve the display quality and manufacturing process.